ChristianFure/portfolio/README.md

 ---

 ### 🚑 Hospital ER Overview Dashboard
-This interactive hospital ER overview dashboard giving ER and discharge staff at-a-glance visibility of overall hospital flow and demographics.
-By tracking patient volume, wait times, demographics, it helps administrators optimize staffing and resolve any possible bottlenecks.
+This interactive hospital ER overview dashboard gives ER and discharge staff at-a-glance visibility of overall hospital flow.
+By tracking patient volume, wait times, and demographics, it helps administrators optimize staffing and resolve any possible bottlenecks.

 `Tableau`